onap/policy-parent/docs/development/devtools/pap-s3p.rst

 Performance test plan is the same as the stability test plan above except for the few differences listed below.

-- Increase the number of threads up to 5 (simulating 5 users' behaviours at the same time).
+- Increase the number of threads up to 10 (simulating 10 users' behaviours at the same time).
 - Reduce the test time to 2 hours.
+- Usage of counters (simulating each user) to create different pdpGroups, update their state and later delete them.
+- Removed the tests to deploy policies to newly created groups as this will need a larger setup with multiple pdps registered to each group, which will also slow down the performance test with the time needed for registration process etc.
-- Usage of counters to create different groups by the 'Create/Update PDP Group' test case.
+- Usage of counters (simulating each user) to create different drools policies and deploy them to defaultGroup.
-- Removed the delay to wait for the new PDP to be registered.
-Also removed the corresponding assertions where the Pdp instance registration to the newly created group is validated.
+      In the test, a thread count of 10 is used resulting in 10 different drools policies getting deployed and undeployed continuously for 2 hours.
+      Other standard operations like checking the deployment status of policies, checking the metrics, health etc remains.

 Run Test
 --------